Proton X50: Powertrain

 The X50 is offered with two engine options in Malaysia, both are 1.5-litre three-cylinder unit with turbocharger coded JLH-3G15TD jointly co-developed by Geely and Volvo.
 The port-injection engine variant is available as standard, and the direct-injection engine for the Flagship variant.

 Safety

 The X50 is equipped with four airbags, vehicle stability control, hill start assist, hill descent control and rear ISOFIX child seat anchors as standard.
 Upper trims would receive six airbags and a tire pressure monitoring system, while the Flagship trim gained the Advanced Driving Assistance System (ADAS) safety suite which includes adaptive cruise control with stop and go function, lane centring assist, autonomous emergency braking with pedestrian detection, lane keeping assist, blind spot monitoring and automatic high beam.

 Export

 Mauritius

 The X50 is sold in Mauritius since February 2022 after an announcement was made in November 2021 with pre-orders in December 2021.

 South Africa

 On May 31, 2022, Proton has shipped some X50 units to South Africa alongside the Proton X70 and Proton Saga.

+Mozambique

+The X50 is sold in Mozambique since May 2023, four variants also available.

+Trinidad & Tobago

+The X50 was launched in Trinidad & Tobago on March 13, 2024.

+Vietnam

+Proton reported that 200 X50s were exported to Vietnam.